 Identifying nexus on subscription products is a lot like identifying nexus for other products and services.
 You look at sales tax laws in the states where you have sales.

 Then, you determine if your business meets taxability or threshold requirements there.
 If you do, you’ll then have to collect and remit sales tax for all transactions you conduct in that state.

 Of course, in a post-Wayfair tax system, this is easier said than done.
 There are as many sales tax laws as there are states.
 And each state has its own approach to determining economic nexus and legal grounds for taxing subscription products.

 (Not sure if you’ve triggered nexus?
-Visit the economic nexus state guide by the Sales Tax Institute for more information.)
+Visit the economic nexus state guide1 by the Sales Tax Institute for more information.)

 In the same way that each state has its own sales tax legislation, they also have their own rules on what products are taxable.

 In most cases, states will consider the products you ship to be a sale of tangible personal property, and you're going to have to collect tax.

 That said, things start to get complicated when you consider exemptions.
 Clothing is taxable in many states, but some will exempt clothing under certain amounts.